tmaquaponics/tmaquaponics.github.io/_posts/2025-02-10-filtration.md

 1. Squeezing a dirty sponge filter into your water.
 2. Using colonized media from another tank.
-3. Using commercial products.
+3. Using bottled bacteria products.

 **Breeding project**

-Our setup is built using 100 Litres totes but it will work with every water container, from small 20 gallons glass tanks to big 1000L totes.
+Our setup is built using 100 Liters totes but it will work with every water container, from small 20 gallons glass tanks to big 1000 L totes.
 It's objective is to reduce maintenance and establish a filtration system with minimum cost and human intervention.

 <ins>Specifications</ins>